-Many parents only realise they are carriers of serious genetic conditions after an affected child is born.
-Most genetic conditions can't be cured, but they can be of carriers have no known family history of a condition.
+Many parents only realise they are carriers\ of serious genetic conditions after an affected child is born.
+Most genetic conditions can't be cured, but they can be prevented.

 2-4% of reproductive couples are at risk of conceiving a child with an autosomal recessive or X-linked genetic condition.